SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 ..
 XXX When you should use a result builder, versus something else?

-The code below defines a few types for drawing simple ASCII art and then makes a simple drawing by calling their initializers directly:
+The code below defines a few types for drawing simple ASCII art:

 .. testcode:: result-builder